 On April 22nd, 2017, I went down to the city with my friend Maya to join the SF March for Science.
 It was quite an incredible experience, being a part of a collective action that was bigger than myself.
 It was my first time taking part in a march of this scale, first time experiencing something that I had only known before through the one-sided nature of media.
-I was aware that the demographics of the march wasn’t at all ethically or socioeconomically diverse, as it was most upper-middle, white folks-the demographic that makes up the STEM field.
 Before, I had thought that there’d be more triggered college students at the march, since the Bay Area has so many renowned research instutitions where the repurcussions of these public research cuts would be more than apparent.
 But no, me and Maya were the few young faces in a sea of elderly, peaceful marchers in SF that day.
-This was very different what we’re used to seeing on television, and it just goes to show that the administration’s policies are surprisingly also threatening the historically most privileged group: the scientists.
-As one of the signs at the march says, “You know something is up when the nerds take it out on the streets”.